Alternatives to mod_pagespeed, ngx_pagespeed, and IISpeed

 mod_pagespeed alternative

 mod_pagespeed is deprecated.
-ModPageSpeed 2.0 (rewrite) and mod_pagespeed 1.1 (lineage continuation) are the actively-maintained successors.
+ModPageSpeed 2.0 (out-of-process worker) and mod_pagespeed 1.15 (native in-process module) are the actively-maintained successors.

 Read →ngx_pagespeed alternative

-ngx_pagespeed was the nginx port of mod_pagespeed; the GitHub repository is now read-only.
-ModPageSpeed 2.0 is the nginx-first continuation with AVIF, zero-copy serving, and active security patches.
+ngx_pagespeed was the nginx port of mod_pagespeed; the GitHub repository is now read-only. mod_pagespeed 1.15 is the native nginx module; ModPageSpeed 2.0 is the Docker reverse proxy worker for nginx with AVIF and zero-copy serving.
+Both actively patched.

 Read →IISpeed alternative

 IISpeed is deprecated.
-Free license transfer to mod_pagespeed 1.1 for native IIS, or to the WeAmp.PageSpeed NuGet middleware for ASP.NET Core.
+Free license transfer to mod_pagespeed 1.15 for native IIS, or to the WeAmp.PageSpeed.Sidecar NuGet package for ASP.NET Core.

 Read →Google PageSpeed Module alternative